hdsantos/FISHY-SPI/README.md

 # FISHY-SPI
 Description of the FISHY SPI component interface.
 ## Introduction
-This example aims to show everything from installation to integration of tools used in SPI development.
-Here we will show a brief description of the steps that must be followed.
+This example aims to show the details from installation to integration of tools used in SPI development.
+Here we will show a brief description of the steps that must be followed to have a basic deployment of the module.
-We will start by defining some basic concepts, and then describing the installation and integration of keycloak with RabbitMQ, and a client built-in Python.
-It is worth noting that the development is being done in Python, but in the first part of the document, we also have a small class in java, to serve as another example.
+We will start by defining some basic concepts, and then describing the installation and integration of keycloak with RabbitMQ, and a template client, written both in Python and Java.
 ## Fundamentals
 ### Keycloak context
 keycloak will be used as an Authorization Service (AS).
 It will provide authentication and authorization protocols.
+As an implementation of the OpenID and OAuth2 protocols, Keycloak supports both user authentication, locally or in a federation, and application authentication.
+In this case, we are mainly interested in this last aspect, namely the so-called [Client Credential Flow](https://auth0.com/docs/authorization/flows/client-credentials-flow).
 #### Realm
 A realm manages a set of users, their credentials, <b>roles</b>, and <b>groups</b>.
 A user belongs to and logs into a realm.
 Realms are isolated from one another and can only manage and authenticate the users that they control.
 #### Client and Scopes